0xCiBeR/mtasa-docker/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## License
+You are free to re-use this repository, without removing original creators credits.

 ## Known Issues
 None